figshare/user_documentation/docs/api/index.md

 |`limit`|int|10|Number of results included on a page|
 |`offset`|int|0|Where to start the listing(the offset of the first result)|

-Please note that there's a limit on the maximum offset or page you can require.
+Please note that there's a limit on the maximum offset or page number  you can require.
 The offset is currently limited at 1000 and if exceeded a `422 Unprocessable Entity` error will be returned.
 For pages, it depends on the `page_size` but for a `page_size` of `10`, the maximum page would be `1000 / 10 = 100`

 #### Ordering params